Mud Island, Memphis: Mud Island River Park

-Mississippi River Museum

-The Mississippi River Museum is located on Mud Island.
-It includes 18 galleries and exhibits.
-It presents the history of the lower Mississippi River Valley over the span of the last 10,000 years.
-The museum also displays over 5,000 artifacts.
+The Mississippi River Museum was on Mud Island from 1982 to 2019.
+It included 18 galleries and exhibits and presented the history of the lower Mississippi River Valley over the span of the last 10,000 years.
+The museum also displayed over 5,000 artifacts.

-Mud Island Amphitheater

 The Mud Island Amphitheater is a concrete outdoor amphitheater that seats up to 5,000 people.
-The structure has been used for concerts and shows since it was built in 1982.

-Harbor Town

-The northern portion of Mud Island ("Harbor Town") includes mansions, single-family homes, and apartment complexes.
-The total population of Harbor Town is 14,648.
-Harbor Town offers various trails and ponds, as well as a shopping district and a private school.
-Harbor town also offers a dog park that allows for dogs to be let off the leash.

-Activities

-Recreation

-Kayaks and paddle boards are available to rent on Mud Island at Fourth Cup coffee kiosk in the River Garden.
-They are available every day of the week from 9 a.m. to 5 p.m.There is also a portion of the Wolf River Greenway on Mud Island that provides a trail for walking, running, or biking.

-Performances

-Mud Island Amphitheater has been used to host concerts and shows since it was built in 1982 but has gone unused since 2018.
+The structure has been used for concerts and shows since it was built in 1982 but has gone unused since 2018.
 The city of Memphis is putting $4 million towards renovations on the amphitheater so it can be used as a concert venue again.

-A few artists that have performed there are Bob Dylan, Journey, Eric Clapton, and Peter Frampton.
+Artists that have performed there include Bob Dylan, Journey, Eric Clapton, and Peter Frampton.

-Restaurants
+Other attractions

+A section of the Wolf River Greenway on Mud Island that provides a trail for walking, running, or biking.
+It connects to the Greenbelt Park.
-The River Inn of Harbor Town also offers three different restaurants including Paulette’s Restaurant, Tug’s Casual Grill, and Terrace at the River Inn.
-Café Eclectic also has one location in Harbor Town.

-The main grocery store on Mud Island, located in Harbor Town, is Cordelia's Market.
+The River Inn of Harbor Town also offers three restaurants – Paulette's Restaurant, Tug's Casual Grill, and Terrace at the River Inn.
+The main grocery store on Mud Island is Cordelia's Market.